iluvsoup/dart-minesweeper/README.md

-# Command-line minesweeper tool I made in Dart
+# Command-line minesweeper tool I made in Dart to practice the languge

 ## Requirements:
 Dart